 For this trip, we rented a campervan for 3 weeks from a friend of a friend for 1500€ and drove to Hirtshals, where we took the ferry to Bergen.
 The ferry was 400€.
 It wasn’t cheap but we didn’t book long in advance, and we had an outside cabin.
-Depending on your route, you can spare some money by taking the ferry to Kristiansand.
-The crossing to Kristiansand is also much shorter, but the advantage of sailing to Bergen is that we avoid driving a lot of kilometers and from Stavanger (where the ferry makes its first stop) to Bergen is like taking a fjord cruise.
+Depending on your route, you can spare some money.
+For example, by taking the ferry to Kristiansand.
+The crossing to Kristiansand is also much shorter, but the advantage of sailing to Bergen is that we avoid driving a lot of kilometres and from Stavanger (where the ferry makes its first stop) to Bergen is like taking a fjord cruise.
 The ways to get to Norway are multiple and I even wrote a complete post about whether flying is cheaper than driving to Norway.
+It’s just a pity that there isn’t an Amsterdam to Norway ferry, that would have saved us a lot of driving.

-Driving a campervan takes much more fuel than a car.
+Driving a campervan or motorhome in Norway takes much more fuel than a car.
 The consumption was around 10l per 100km and, therefore, we spent nearly 450€ in diesel.
-The price of diesel in Norway varies quite a lot.
+The fuel price in Norway varies quite a lot.
 Around Bergen, we could find cheap gas stations.
 But in all the Fjord region, the price was higher.

 Campervans up to 6m pay the same as a car in the local ferries.
 Over 6m, they pay 2,5 times the price!!

 In total, we spent almost 500€ in campings.
-The cheapest was in Bergen for 16€/night, but it was more like a parking lot than a camping.
-There was hot water, but further no toilets or showers or any other amenity.
-It was well located to explore the center of Bergen, as there was public transport just in front of it.
+The cheapest was the camping in Bergen for 16€/night, but it was more like a parking lot than a camping.
+There was hot water for the dishes, but further no toilets or showers or any other amenity.
+It was well located to explore the centre of Bergen, as there was public transport just in front of it.
 The most expensive camping in Norway was in Kristiansand for 39,5€.
 In fact, the most expensive camping was in Legoland for 42,7€/night, but this one was in Denmark.

 In Norway, you can camp freely and you can save some money by doing this.
 But when you travel with children and especially with a toddler that is just “potty trained”, having some extra amenities and a proper shower is an advantage.
 In the map below, I have added some great night spots that are for free (marked with a moon) and safe for the kids.
 Some places where people stop are just next to the road, not the best place for a running around toddler.
 You can always ask in the tourist information if there’s any free parking place where you can spend the night.
 We stayed for free in Suldal, the spots next to the tourist information were already taken, but they pointed us to the parking of the Salmon Studio.